opentelekomcloud-infra/customer-service-monitoring/CONTRIBUTING.md

-# Sandbox — a playground for OTC customer service monitoring team
+# Customer service monitoring is a solution for monitoring OTC customer KPIs

 ### Creating issue / task: